SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_U4T200.md

 ## Notes

-This driver is best combined with the Axon ACP Frame Manager driver but can be used as a standalone driver as well.
+This connector is best combined with the Axon ACP Frame Manager connector but can be used as a standalone connector as well.

 In the **Connections** section above, all the possible input/output combinations for the internal connections are listed.
 This means that, for example, SDI Input 1 can be connected to SDI Output 1 or 2 or 3 or 4.
 If the device allows simultaneous connection of one input to more than one output, that is also an option.